covXtreme/covXtreme/README.md

 ## Introduction

-The covXtreme: Piecewise_Covariate_Extremes (PCE) model and software for estimation of environmental design contours using the conditional extremes model of Heffernan and Tawn
+The covXtreme model and software for estimation of environmental design contours using the conditional extremes model of Heffernan and Tawn
 [2004].
 The sample is composed of peaks over threshold values for both a conditioning variate and its associated conditioned variates.
 Each pair is allocated to a particular covariate bin; all (joint) observations with the same covariate bin are assumed to have common extreme value characteristics.
 The non-stationary marginal extreme value characteristics of each variate is estimated using roughness-penalised maximum likelihood estimation using a generalised Pareto (GP) model above the threshold and gamma below.
 The extremal dependence structure between the variates on a transformed standard scale (Gumbel or Laplace) is then estimated using a conditional extremes model, also piecewise non-stationary with respect to covariates.
 Different approaches to contour estimation,